KgomotsoMbele/ST10467825-ChefMenuApp/README.md

   Added logic to calculate and display item counts by category (Starters, Mains, Desserts) dynamically on the home screen.
 Implemented `.filter()` based counting for each course type to improve menu visibility for the chef.
 Updated the layout as well to show category specific stats.
 Used a dropdown and `picker` to avoid input errors if users don't put in the exact syntax and wording for the course type.

+- Version 1.4

+  Added dynamic item counts per food category and total price calculation for the menu items.
+Counts and totals update dynamically as menu items are added, providing the chef with a clear overview of the menu and costs.
+Updated TypeScript configuration to ensure stricter type checking and better type safety across the app.

 ## Installation and setup

 1. Clone this repository: